redeaglekr/TESS_CVZ/README.md

 # TESS_CVZ
-A repository for all the codes, figures and tables.
+A repository for all the codes, figures and tables for the paper Sreenivas et al. 2026

 Detection probabilities were calculated using: https://github.com/danhey/tess-atl \
 Global asteroseimic parameters were calculated using: https://github.com/ashleychontos/pySYD \